Explore

 The Prototype model is a development approach where a preliminary version of the software system is built to demonstrate its functionality to stakeholders.
 It focuses on rapid development, communication between a development team and a client, quick design iterations, and feedback mechanisms.

 This model enables a better understanding of requirements and the identification of potential issues.
-It is primarily used for testing and validating business ideas.
+It's primarily used for testing and validating business ideas.
 The Prototype model allows the product owner to visualize the design and features of the software application in the early development stages.
-However, the Prototyping development model adds another step to a project and may require additional resources.
+However, prototyping adds another step to a project and may require additional resources.

 The Prototype development model